CIndyCao15/portfolio/content/portfolio/Unity-ink-painting-effect-rendering-VR-scene.md

     StartSceneSwap();
 }

-// For the transition from Scene 2 to Scene 3
+// For the transition from Scene 1 to Scene 2
-// in addition to waiting for the fog to thicken at the transition
+// it takes 3 seconds (minWaitTime) to wait for the fog to thicken and the scene to darken public void StartSceneSwap()
-// there is also a waiting period for the character to burn and dissolve and glasses to fall off
-// which is an additional 8 seconds (minWaitTime) public void StartSceneSwap()
 {
     StartCoroutine("ForcedWait");